Support in North Carolina (2026)

 Modifying Child Support

-Either parent may petition to modify child support by showing a substantial change in circumstances.
-North Carolina law permits modification when the change affects the needs of the child or the ability of a parent to pay.
+Either parent may petition to modify child support by showing a substantial change in circumstances affecting the needs of the child or the ability of a parent to pay.
 Common grounds include:

 • A significant change in either parent’s income